 Background image courtesy of subtlepatterns

-Join the mailing list for two updates per year about Bad Arguments and all follow-on projects.
+Join the mailing list for occasional news about Bad Arguments and the soon-to-be-released follow-on book—Bad Choices.